 The purpose of the final progress report is to provide a graphic and a one-page summary of the project accomplishments.
+At HSD's discretion, the report or portions of the report may be shared internally or externally.
 The field unit shall submit the final progress report within 30 days of completion of field work to the assigned HSD/NSD Project Manager or COR with a CC to progress.sketches@noaa.gov.
 The final progress report shall be submitted to the Google Drive location specified by the HSD/NSD Project Manager or COR.